 The digital penetration in our country has increased a lot due to the Government of India initiatives like Digital India and Skill India and the JAM trinity.
-We have a digital population of over 480 million, out of which 390 million access the internet via their mobile phones.
+We have a digital population of over 480 million.
+390 million of that access the internet via their mobile phones.
 So by creating mobile apps and websites, one can provide better, quicker, and value-driven services to their customers.

 For example, India has more than 200 e-pharmacies with more on the way, most popular among them being 1mg, Medline, Netmeds, Pharmeasy, and Myra.
 Not only this, few SMEs in the textile industry like Anouk and Gerua sold their products on established e-commerce websites and developed a loyal customer base.
 Later, they started their own websites as well.

 The benefits of a cashless economy are not a news to anyone.
 It saves the printing costs of currency and eliminates frauds of fake currency.
 Cash is difficult to trace.
 Illegal activities like tax evasion, black money, etc can also be carried out with cash.
 Therfore, going digital with all the all the transactions promotes a cashless economy.
 The government has initiated several schemes and programmes to promote digital payments in small business.

 Read more on how becoming a cashless economy is important to India and what measures has government taken to promote it.

 Digital technologies help to reach a bigger market

 By achieving a transformation of the domain in their businesses, digital technology has altered competitive landscapes.
 Flipkart started this when they developed a strong digital infrastructure.
 It started a website from where the most basic household goods to the newest gadgets can all be accessed.
 It was essentially like having a virtual stroll down Walmart for Digital India